HenriquesLab/Code-of-Conduct/README.md

 - **Attendance**: Lab members should attend the laboratory during core hours (10am-4pm), unless otherwise agreed with the lab director.
 The laboratory promotes flexibility when arriving and leaving the laboratory outside of these hours.
 - **Working from home**: Working from home is welcomed for tasks that require concentration and/or are not easily done in the lab.
 Core hours still apply, and you must be reachable remotely.
 Ensure that your experimental work and participation in lab events are unaffected.
 Lab members should inform the lab director in advance if they plan to work from home.
+- **Abuse**: Working from home should not be used as an excuse to avoid work or to avoid attending lab meetings.
+Lab members should not work from home for extended periods without a valid reason.
+The expectation is that working from home is transient and not a permanent arrangement.
 - **Absence**: When working from home or on vacation, lab members should update the lab calendar accordingly.
 - **Vacations**: Lab members should follow the guidelines in their contract/fellowship and avoid taking time off during crucial deadlines, especially if their colleagues depend on them.
 - **Flexibility**: In case of personal or professional obligations, members should inform the lab director in advance and make arrangements to ensure the continuity of their work.